-Attendees can be moderators, presenters, participants, and captioners in the Ultra experience.
+Attendees can be moderators, presenters, participants, and captioners in a session.

 Curious who is who?
-Open the Attendees panel to find out.
+Open the Attendees list to find out.

 The presenter role is designed to allow students to present without giving them full moderator privileges.
 Presenters can upload, share, edit, and stop sharing content.
 They can also see hand raise notifications and can lower hands.

 A Presenter label appears on the presenter's video.

 Participants can enable and disable notifications, such as when attendees enter and leave a session or when someone has posted something to the chat.
 Moderators decide if participants share audio and video, chat, and draw on the whiteboard or shared files.